 Subscribing to views

 We spend hours (perhaps too many!) each day in our email.
-And many people prefer to get email updates of their favorite dashboards right in their inbox.
+And many people prefer to get email updates of their favourite dashboards right in their inbox.
 Using the Subscribe button in the toolbar, you can subscribe to dashboards and get updates delivered directly to your inbox on a set schedule.
 You can also subscribe other site users if you have the permissions to do so.

 Sharing data sources

 There are probably people in your team who’d like to ask their own questions of data.
 But they don't know the underlying data source very well.
 Publishing a data source empowers them to create their own analyses without worrying about the underlying data.
-When you publish a data source it retains the joins, unions, groups, hierarchies, calculated fields, and all other modifications you've made in Tableau Desktop.
-This makes it easy for anyone to build an accurate analysis, regardless our their ability to work with metadata.
+When you publish a data source, it retains the joins, unions, groups, hierarchies, calculated fields and all other modifications you've made in Tableau Desktop.
+This makes it easy for anyone to build an accurate analysis, regardless of their ability to work with metadata.
 When publishing your data source, make sure you set the right permissions.
 Most databases or applications have their own credentials, and you’ll need to embed them in the data source if people will be accessing it from Tableau Online.